Last Updated: 28/04/2026

 If you live in a high-risk area and your dog is unwell, contact your veterinarian for advice.

-Can cats become infected with Leptospirosis?
+Can cats catch Leptospirosis?

 All mammal species can be infected with leptospirosis bacteria (including humans!)
 However, in a suburban setting, cats are less likely to be exposed to the disease.
 To date, there have been no recorded clinical cases of leptospirosis in cats in Australia.